-You may contract HCV if you come into contact with an infected person’s blood.
+You may contract hepatitis C if you come into contact with the blood of a person who has the virus.

-You could be at risk if any of the following apply to you:
+You could also be at risk if any of the following apply to you:

-- You’ve gotten a tattoo or piercing in an unclean environment.
+- You’ve gotten a tattoo or piercing in a nonprofessional environment.

 - You have HIV.